Sunneva18/GolfClubs/README.md

 # Overview of Iceland's golf clubs

 I decided to make an app showcasing Iceland's many golf clubs and courses.
-I decided on this as it was an idea from my boyfriend and I couldn't think of anything else.
+I decided on this idea from my boyfriend because I couldn't think of anything else.
 Given more time I probably could come up with something better but for now this is what you're stuck with. :D

 ## Running the app